About Mathura

 #4 of 8 Places to Visit in Mathura

-At a distance of 6.5 km from Mathura Junction Railway Station, Gita Mandir, also known as Birla Mandir is located on the outskirts of Mathura, on the Vrindavan - Mathura road.
-It is one of the most popular destinations of Mathura frequented by pilgrims and leisure tourists alike.
+At a distance of 6.5 Km from Mathura Junction Railway Station, Gita Mandir, popularly called as Birla Mandir, is located on the outskirts of Mathura, on the Vrindavan - Mathura road.
+The temple is dedicated to Lord Lakshmi Narayan, an avatar of Lord Vishnu.
+The temple has got a magnificent architecture, with exquisite carvings and paintings further enhancing its beauty.
+It is one of the must include places in the Mathura pilgrimage tour packages, and is frequented by pilgrims and leisure tourists alike.

-The presiding deity of the shrine is Lord Lakshmi Narayan.
-Gita Mandir was built by Jugal Kishore Birla, the famous Birla group in memory of his parents and all the 18 chapters of Bhagavad Gita are written on the pillars of this temple.
+Gita Mandir in Mathura was built by Jugal Kishore Birla, the famous Birla group in memory of his parents in the year 1988.
+Dedicated to Lord Krishna, the temple showcases skilled craftsmanship and is built with red sandstone.
+All the 18 chapters of Bhagavad Gita are written on the pillars of this temple.

 ...read more